ZairGitHub/Bomberman-LBP2/README.md

 * LittleBigPlanet 2 video game

 ## Project Showcase
 The following sections will detail the design and mechanisms of the numerous screens that the player can encounter when playing the game.
 These sections have been included to demonstrate the product to those who cannot meet the hardware prerequisites required to experience it first-hand.
 It also gives some insight into the ideology of some design decisions that were taken to improve the game after garnering player feedback.
+Any information relating to the design history of the product has been provided in *italics* to clearly seperate it from the main description bodies of the project showcase.

 ### Video Demonstration
 (Potentially coming soon)